Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Modelling the hadron-quark condensate transition

-To complete this section we refer to the families where we have grouped the hadronic particles.
-Related information is given in Table \ref{tab:families}.
-The used states are the ones listed in the latest summary table of ``Particle Data Group'' \cite{PDG}.
-For simplicity we have neglected the dependence of the particles on the electric charge ($ \lambda_Q=1$).
+For simplicity we have neglected the dependence of the particles on the electric charge ($\lambda_Q=1$).
 For this reason, when the lightest HG states in a family are nearly degenerate we consider as lowest mass their average value (e.g. $m_{31}=(m_p+m_n)/2$).
-Notice that some informations for the lowest mass states presented in Table \ref{tab:families} have been taken from the Quark Model classification scheme in \cite{PDG} (see the relevant review ``Quark Model'' therein).
+Notice that some information for the lowest mass states presented in Table \ref{tab:families} have been taken from the Quark Model classification scheme in \cite{PDG1} (see the relevant review ``Quark Model'' therein).

-In family 2a, the lowest mass hadron is the $f_0(500)$ state with mass $475 \pm 75$ MeV, according to \cite{PDG}.
-In the previous publications of PDG it was listed as $\sigma$ particle with mass $\sim 800$ MeV.
-This particle is considered to be a two-pion state \cite{sigma}.
-For this reason it does not qualify to be connected with the respective chiral state of the family and is omitted from the HG spectrum.
 There is not enough information of how to distribute the Light Unflavoured Mesons (L.U.M.) with Isotopic Spin $I=0$ among families 2a and 2b.
 For this reason we consider the conservation of the inclusive particle numbers of both families, according to the formula:

 Last equation does not contain enough information for fixing both chiral masses.
 For this reason we assume the ratio of the chiral masses to be equal to the respective ratio of the lowest mass HG states: